John Hurrell – 22 September, 2022

 The brown rubbish bag and white Hunters Spirit logos on canvas are terse acerbic post-colonial critiques, but Guts is very different.
 It shows the intestinal trajectory of food passing through a Ninja Turtle, a hilarious black on white mandala of faecal transformation, comically mixed in with fourteen spiraling sephiroth-like universes.

 There is plenty of non-scatological and non-cosmic humour too.
 Plume refers to a Dubuffet painting of a man with a feathered hat, but like some other works in last year’s show, Sadikeen’s version is made of incense, has no hat, rests on its side—its surface designed to be carried off in the breeze—and mind-blowingly, is a gorgeous contemplative image.
 Yet it also could be a decaying body.

 Some other works are made of mechanical watch innards, tiny batteries, lock parts, coins and bureaucratic time-keeping documents.
 Stationary cogged wheels from clocks reference life’s finitude, while dollar coins with holes filled with bone wax (and a punning name) hint at the ‘healing power’ of cheap financial recompense for colonial grievances.

 Oddly, although the limits of life and its impermanence are clearly dominant themes, a few works hint at the opposite: reincarnation and a life’s continuation over many cycles.

 Succession, made with a clock, circular washer and bolt, implies a metempsychosis that is a never-ending stream of one soul’s connected life-journeys.
-It alludes as well to the riddlelike character of Sadikeen‘s sculpture and painting, work that is ambiguous, poetic and refreshing, but also waits like a safe eager to be cracked open, and its valuable contents extracted.
+It alludes as well to the riddlelike character of Sadikeen‘s sculpture and painting, work that is ambiguous, poetic and refreshing, but which also waits like a safe eager to be cracked open, and its valuable contents extracted.